-At the University of Gloucestershire, practice in the School of Education is based on a clearly defined set of values; the transformational potential of education, the centrality of social justice to our actions, the value of community and a belief that diversity enriches learning.
+At the University of Gloucestershire, practice in the School of Education and Humanities is based on a clearly defined set of values; the transformational potential of education, the centrality of social justice to our actions, the value of community and a belief that diversity enriches learning.

 As educators we, like you, are interested both in the immediate impact our practice can have as well as the investment in the futures of our learners.

 Based at the historic Francis Close Hall campus, just a few minutes’ walk from Cheltenham town centre, we have been making a significant contribution to education for over 150 years.